newideas-code/project-2/README.md

 ## Features

-- Performs a basic addition of two pre-defined numbers.
+- Performs a basic addition of two pre-defined numbers (index.js).
-- Demonstrates a simple JavaScript program structure.
+- Includes a demo file (demo.js) to illustrate a simple JavaScript output.

 ## Contributing Guidelines

 Contributions are welcome!
 Please follow these guidelines:

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.
+Use a descriptive branch name (e.g., `feature/add-subtraction`, `bugfix/typo-in-readme`).
 3. Make your changes and commit them with clear and concise messages.
+Follow a consistent commit message style (e.g., imperative mood, present tense).
 4. Push your branch to your forked repository.
-5. Create a pull request describing your changes.
+5. Create a pull request describing your changes thoroughly.

 ## License Information

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
-(Note:  A LICENSE file should be added to the repository for this to be accurate.)
+This project is licensed under the MIT License.
+(A LICENSE file should be added to the repository.)

 ## Tech Stack